 Bats are a special kind of flying mammal.
 They aren’t a bird or a reptile, but they are warm-blooded, furry creatures that give birth to live young.
 And they just happen to fly!

 Bats live all over the world, and where they live determines how fast they grow.
 Typically, in North America and similar climate zones, bats give birth to their babies, called pups, in May or June.
-In warmer climates, bats may give birth 2+ times over the course of the year.
+In warmer climates, bats may give birth 2+ times over the year.

 Depending on the species, bat pregnancy lasts between 6 weeks and 6 months.
 Most bats only have 1 pup at a time, though twins do happen.
 Newborn pups can weigh a third as much as their mother!